valkey-io/valkey-doc/commands/commandlog-get.md

 6. Client name if set via the `CLIENT SETNAME` command.

 The entry's unique ID can be used in order to avoid processing command log entries multiple times (for instance you may have a script sending you an email alert for every new command log entry).
-The ID is never reset in the course of the Valkey server execution, only a server restart will reset it.
+The ID is never reset in the course of the Valkey server execution, even after `COMMANDLOG RESET` was executed.
+In order to reset the ID a server restart is needed.